Near-maxima of the two-dimensional Discrete Gaussian Free Field: Proof of Theorem

-\nopagebreak\nopagebreak This project has been supported in part by the NSF awards DMS-1712632 and DMS-1954343, ISF grant No.~1382/17 and BSF award 2018330.
-The second author has also been supported in part by a Minerva Fellowship and a Zeff Fellowship at the Technion, and through DFG grant No. 2337/1-1.
+\begin{acks}[Acknowledgments] We are grateful to an anonymous referee for valuable comments. \end{acks} \begin{funding} This project has been supported in part by the NSF awards DMS-1712632 and DMS-1954343, ISF grants No.~1382/17 and~2870/21 and BSF award 2018330.
+The second author has also been supported in part by a Zeff Fellowship at the Technion, by a Minerva Fellowship of the Minerva Stiftung Gesellschaft f\"ur die Forschung mbH and by the DFG (German Research Foundation) grant No.~2337/1-1 (project 432176920). \end{funding}